ashleychontos/ticguide/README.md

 A boolean table is created using the provided list of targets (TICs) as the table indices and all unique combinations of the cadences and sectors as columns, where `True` would mean a given TIC was observed in the listed cadence and sector.
-For a column example, "S027" is short-cadence sector 27 observations, whereas "F027" is the same sector but in fast cadence.
+For example, the column "S027" means short-cadence sector 27 observations, whereas "F027" is the same sector but in fast cadence.

 ## Citation